kristinemlarson/gnssrefl/README.md

 If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
-If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format.
+If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).
 There are stored defaults for analyzing the spectral characteristics of the SNR data.
 If you want to override those, use *quickLook -h*

 *quickLook p041 2020 150 99*  (this uses defaults)